mhausenblas/eksphemeral/README.md

 ## Install

-In order to use EKSphemeral, clone or download this GitHub repo and make sure you've got `jq` and the `aws` CLI installed.
+In order to use EKSphemeral all you need is `jq` and the `aws` CLI installed.
 The other dependencies, including the [Fargate CLI](https://somanymachines.com/fargate/) will be installed automatically, if not present on the system.

 Make sure to set the respective environment variables before you proceed.
-This is so that the [install process](https://raw.githubusercontent.com/mhausenblas/eksphemeral/master/img/screen-shot-2019-06-15-install.png) knows where the dependencies are and which S3 bucket to use for the control plane's Lambda functions (`EKSPHEMERAL_SVC_BUCKET`) and where to put the cluster metadata (`EKSPHEMERAL_CLUSTERMETA_BUCKET`).
+This is so that the [install process](https://raw.githubusercontent.com/mhausenblas/eksphemeral/master/img/screen-shot-2019-06-15-install.png) knows where the dependencies are and which S3 bucket to use for the control plane (`EKSPHEMERAL_SVC_BUCKET`) and where to put the cluster metadata (`EKSPHEMERAL_CLUSTERMETA_BUCKET`).

 For example:

 ```sh
 $ export EKSPHEMERAL_HOME=~/eksp